Generic selectors

 Orang Ulu communities, like the Kayan, Kenyah, and Kelabit, display intricate weaving and beadwork.
 Women wear woven skirts with beadwork, while men don jackets and headgear with feathers and intricate designs.

-Traditional Malay attire in West Malaysia reflects the rich heritage of the community, showcasing unique styles and customs.
+Traditional Malaysian attire in West Malaysia reflects the rich heritage of the community, showcasing unique styles and customs.

 For men, the Baju Melayu is a customary choice, featuring a loose shirt paired with trousers, often accompanied by a sampin and a songkok.
 Women opt for the Baju Kurung, symbolizing elegance and modesty with a long-sleeved blouse and a skirt or sarong.